General News - 1st prize

 Marco Vernaschi

-Marco Vernaschi is an Italian author best known for his thought-provoking visuals and inspirational campaigns.
-He developed a variety of photography-based projects ranging from d...
+Marco Vernaschi is an Italian visual artist and producer known for his thought-provoking visuals and impactful campaigns.
+His diverse projects span documentary, advocacy, and con...